 Who gets symptoms from poor air quality and wildfire smoke?

-Children don’t need to have asthma or an underlying respiratory issue to suffer from poor air quality, even when a wildfire is far away or the smoke is relatively less severe.
+Children don’t need to have asthma or an underlying respiratory issue to suffer from poor air quality, even when a wildfire is far away or the smoke seems less severe.
 Both children and adults can also be affected by ozone, the result of a chemical reaction that happens when sun and heat interact with air pollution like car exhaust.
 Ozone is the reason it tends to be hazy on hot, sunny summer days, and it can have just as much of an impact on air quality as wildfire smoke.
 Air quality gets especially bad when both are present.

 Symptoms of poor air quality